JJBR13/Justin-Brown-milestone-project-3/TEST.md

   - Missing tags
   - "POST" method in div tags, not for tags

-- This was brilliant, to find these issues, however, due to the use of Jinji templating and url_for for href links, duplicate id tage due to looping over data these tests were never completely clear.
+- This was brilliant, to find these issues, however, due to the use of Jinji templating and url_for for href links, and duplicate id tage due to looping over data these tests were never completely clear.

 ### CSS